nektos/act-docs/src/usage/index.md

 ## Configuration file

-Act can be configuring using `.actrc` files.
+Act can be configured using `.actrc` files.
 All found arguments will be parsed and appended to a list, in order of: .actrc as per the XDG spec, .actrc in HOME directory, .actrc in invocation directory, cli arguments.

 Format: One argument per line, no comments supported.